chrplr/openlexicon/README.md

 **Crediting:**

-Most databases have associated publications listed in their respective `README** files.
+Most databases have associated publications listed in their respective `README` files.
 They must be cited in any derivative work!
+The same goes for some of the scripts (read their documentation for instructions).

-If you make heavy use of scripts or data in this package, please cite the following reference:
+If needed, you can cite this repository as:

 * Pallier, Christophe & New, Boris (2019) Openlexicon, GitHub repository, <https://github.com/chrplr/openlexicon>